 The designees named in the accompanying form of proxy will vote or withhold from voting the Common Shares in respect of which they are appointed, on any ballot that may be called for, in accordance with the direction of the Shareholder appointing them and if the Shareholder specifies a choice with respect to any matter to be acted upon, the Common Shares will be voted accordingly.
-In the absence of such direction, the relevant Common Shares will be voted in favour of: (i) the election of directors; (ii) the appointment of auditors, at such remuneration as may be determined by the directors of the Corporation; and (iii) the approval of the continuation of the Stock Option Plan, Deferred Share Unit Plan and the Performance Share Unit and Restricted Share Unit Plan (as defined below).
+In the absence of such direction, the relevant Common Shares will be voted in favour of: (i) the election of directors; and (ii) the appointment of auditors, at such remuneration as may be determined by the directors of the Corporation.
 The accompanying form of proxy confers discretionary authority upon the persons named therein with respect to amendments to or variations of the matters identified in the notice of Meeting (the "Notice of Meeting") and with respect to other matters that may properly be brought before the Meeting.
 As of the date hereof, management of the Corporation knows of no such amendments, variations or other matters to be brought before the Meeting.